 What is eczema?
 Eczema is an allergic skin condition which leaves sufferers with patches of red, itchy, scaly skin.
 Also known as atopic dermatitis, eczema is a common autoimmune disorder which can result from an improperly trained immune system.

 What causes eczema?

-Eczema is caused by an overabundance of antibodies in the system called immunoglobulin (IgE).
+As discussed in a study by Lynda Schneider, M.D from the National Eczema Association, eczema is caused by an overabundance of antibodies in the system called immunoglobulin (IgE).
 Imagine that the border patrol soldiers inside your immune system (B lymphocytes) see a harmless dust mite – and they overreact by pulling out an elephant gun!